 Accelerate growth: The pandemic has upended many norms and standards.
 When organizations transitioned to working from home, there was no time to waste.
 In many cases, these changes happened rapidly.
 The learning curve for remote work can be steep, and training was essential as employees navigated new ways to work, connect and even collaborate online.
 A perfect example of this rapid change management transformation is retailers who had to immediately introduce curb-side pick delivery options which involved a clear guided approach to help with this radical change.
 Retailers who quickly trained their staff to offer curbside or in-store pickup options were able to meet customers’ desire for lower-contact shopping while also maintaining exceptional service levels.

 Change workplace behavior: Implementing new standards and replacing long-held ways of doing things can present challenges for any organization, and there’s always a chance that some employees won’t adapt.
 Effective change management training can help employees understand the reason behind the change, give resources and support to help drive the change, and can help leaders identify issues before they become problems.
 The goal is to give leaders strategies to resolve challenges while minimizing disruption.

 L&D leaders have an important role in helping to facilitate continuous learning around change management initiatives.
 A recent survey by change management leaders Prosci found that organizations that supported employees following change with reinforcement and sustainment activities were 20% more likely to achieve project objectives than those that did not offer reinforcement activities.[ii]

-From change management at the strategic planning stages to ensuring that leaders have the skills and ability to manage positive change, learning and development professionals play a significant role in the success of change management in the workplace.
+From change management at the strategic planning stages to ensure that leaders have the skills and ability to manage positive change, learning and development professionals play a significant role in the success of change management in the workplace.